vari24/forks-and-clones-readme-online-web-sp-000/README.md

 To work with or collaborate on any Git project, you need to be able to manage your _remote_ repositories.
-Remote repositories are versions of your project that are hosted online, in this case, on Github.
+Remote repositories are versions of your project that are hosted online, in this case, on GitHub.
 This will keep a backup of your project, and allow you to be able to have easy access to make and retrieve data.

 ## Use `git clone` to Copy a Repository to Your Local Machine